lachrist/aran/README.md

 * `output :: *`:
   The setup code whose format depends on `options.output`.

-The code simply populate the advice with the couple of properties summarized below.
+The setup code simply set to the advice the couple of properties summarized below.

 Key                            |  Value                                                            | Usage
 -------------------------------|-------------------------------------------------------------------|------------------